Fernando-Fernandez/ApexTriggers/README.md

 * Trigger sends an email

-### Trigger sets fields with values derived from other fields in the same record
+### Trigger that sets fields with values derived from other fields in the same record
 This trigger does what a formula field would ideally do:  compute an expression using other field values.
 Some expressions are not possible using formula functions or the resulting expression exceeds the formula size limit, hence the requirement for this trigger.
 For example, there is no formula field that calculates the internal rate of return ([IRR or XIRR](https://en.wikipedia.org/wiki/Internal_rate_of_return)), which can only be calculated using Newton's iterative method.